HAECHI-LABS/vvisp-sample/vvisp.md

    }
    ```

-   then, write down contracts and file paths you want to deploy
+   Then, write down contracts and file paths you want to deploy:

    ```json
    {